skyway/skyway.github.io/en/js-tutorial.md

 });
 ```

-Please refer to [API Reference](./js-reference/Peer.html#Peer) for other options that can be specified in Peer object.
+Refer to the [API Reference](./js-reference/Peer.html#Peer) for all options that can be used in the Peer object.

-## Process When Connection is Succeeded, Failed, or Disconnected
+## Handling connection success, errors and disconnections
 {: #eventlistener }

-Add an EventListener required in Peer object.
+Add the appropriate event handlers to handle each event.

 ### Open Event

-Connects with the signaling server of ECLWebRTC and ignites when ready to use.
-All processes of ECLWebRTC become available after this event ignition.
+Emitted when the connection to the ECLWebRTC server is ready to use.
+You should wait for this event before calling any other functions on the Peer object.
-A client identification ID called as PeerID is generated from the signaling server and can be obtained by callback event.
-PeerID can also be specified by the client side.
+An ID which uniquely identifies the client, known as the PeerID, can be obtained from the first argument of the callback function of the open event, or the `id` property of the Peer object.
+The PeerID is specified by passing a string as the first argument in `new Peer()`, or randomly generated on the server if one isn't specified.
-In the following process, it displays PeerID to UI if the PeerID is generated.
+The following code, displays the PeerID after the connection to the server is established.

 *JavaScript*
 {: .lang}